dfinity/wg-identity-authentication/topics/icrc_21_consent_msg.md

 The mechanisms described in this specification ease the technical burden and empower users to make informed decisions before signing canister calls.

 ## Assumptions
-* The wallet is trusted by the user.
+* The signer is trusted by the user.
 * The relying party is _not_ trusted and might be malicious.
 * The target canister is trusted by the user.
 Interactions with malicious canisters are not covered by this specification.
 In particular, interacting with a malicious canister can produce arbitrary outcomes regardless of how user consent was collected.